 Miscommunication, or in some cases, no communication at all, disrupts the flow of work.
 Not having access to the office environment where your employees can communicate with the colleagues immediately might reduce their morale.
 To have a smooth workflow, you must ensure that they have access to continuous and steady communication devices.
 A constant connection to the network is unavoidable to stay available for communication when colleagues try to contact each other.

 The biggest nemesis of productivity is social media.
 Unlike the workplace, an employee’s home does not have a strict smartphone policy.
 They likely have their cellphones with them when they’re at home, and hence it is easy for them to get distracted by the constant notifications.
 It is the case with everyone, even you and me – Once we take the phone to check ‘just one notification,’ we know the drill.
-A minute transforms into ten, and by the time we realize that we were supposed to be working, few hours are already wasted.
+A minute transforms into ten, and by the time we realize that we were supposed to be working, a few hours are already wasted.
 The employee must avoid getting sucked into social media.
 It would help if you had control over how much time the employees spend on social media.
+Hence, enable the embrace of some of the best time management tools to ensure that the employees’ time is well managed.
 With less time wasted on social media, your employees are likely to be more productive.

 factoHR offers unique features that can assist the employers in enhancing their workers’ productivity.
 One of these features is the geofencing tool that virtually “fences” a particular area.
 When the registered device enters/ exits this area, the attendance is automatically registered.